filiptrplan/spotify-cover-art/README.md

 5. The app should work as intended!
 If it doesn't, completely close the app(don't forget the system tray) and launch it according to [Launching](###launching).

+**Changing the cover art size:** Just click on the arrow next to your profile name and click `Set Cover Size`.
+The covers on the liked songs will refresh when you scroll past them.

 ## Troubleshooting
 If you come across a problem there is little support I can provide because the method of retrieving the cover art isn't wholly reliable.
 I recommend clearing the tokens by clicking the dropdown next to your profile and restarting the app with:
 ```